VectorCropCommunity/SecureCred/README.md

 ##### Advanced Encryption

-This application carries a very secured way of storing and retriving the credentials.
+This application carries a very secured way of storing and retrieving the credentials.
 This included using the advanced encryption algorithm which is reliable to make use of it.
 Once the user submit the new entry into the application, the password gets encrypted by some advanced algorithm and gets stored.